 But before you can consistently spend less than you earn, you first need to know exactly where your money goes each day, week, and month.

 Financial experts agree that, even before budgeting, tracking spending is the first and most influential step to spending less.

 Rule of thumb: if you’re having trouble keeping your spending down, focus on just two areas of problem spending.

-Tiller is the best tool for tracking spending.
+Fortunately, Tiller is the easiest and most powerful tool for tracking expenses.

 Not only does Tiller automatically gather all your spending in one place, it also provides 100% complete control of how you choose to categorize those transactions.

 Tiller can even auto-categorize your transactions based on your custom rules.